Division rings for group algebras of virtually compact special groups and $3$-manifold groups

 \subsection{Acknowledgments}

 We are grateful to Andrei Jaikin-Zapirain for many helpful conversations.
-We would also like to thank Piotr Przytycki and Henry Wilton for answering questions about $3$-manifold topology, and Dawid Kielak and Kevin Schreve for valuable comments on our article.
+We would also like to thank Piotr Przytycki and Henry Wilton for answering questions about $3$-manifold topology, and Dawid Kielak, Kevin Schreve, and Eduardo Reyes for valuable comments on our article.
+We are grateful to an anonymous referee, whose comments and corrections have much improved the article.
 The first author is supported by the National Science and Engineering Research Council (NSERC) [ref.~no.~567804-2022] and the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
 The second author is supported by PID2020-114032GB-I00 of the Ministry of Science and Innovation of Spain.